Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 ### Randomise Cave-Disabled Pikmin

 Caves can have pikmin types disabled on the selection screen.
 This randomises which ones are and aren't.
 Definitely possible for this to make the game incompletable, given caves are built around puzzles for certain types.
 Or at least a lot of bombs required.

+### Retain Cave Exits

+Caves will _attempt_ to take you back to the exit you entered into.
+With this disabled they will take you to where they were meant to, so area-warping is a likely occurrence.

 ### Randomise Unnecessary Objects